Select the most convenient location for your needs

 ✅Thousands of 5 star reviews, hundreds of thousands of bags stored

-Officially, records show that Playa del Carmen was established in 1937.
-However, people have lived in the area long before the 18th century rolled in.
-One of the first groups of people to inhabit the area were the Mayans; many years ago, the Mayans lived in a city called Xaman-Ha - the “Waters of the North.”
+Officially, records show that Playa del Carmen, Mexico was established in 1937.
+However, people have lived in the area long before the 20th century rolled in.
+One of the first groups of people to inhabit the area was the Mayans; many years ago, the Mayans lived in a city called Xaman-Ha, the “Waters of the North.”
 Xaman-Ha remained a key Mayan religious center and trading post until the 1500s, when Spanish Colonists first set foot in the area.
 The Spaniards brought disease, death, and Catholicism with them.
 Before long, Xaman-Ha was no more.
 In its place stood Playa del Carmen, a city that became a Mexican territory in the early 1900s.

-These days, Playa del Carmen is a city that embraces its Mexican, Mayan, and Spanish ancestry.
-People are encouraged to visit carefully curated Mayan Ruins, eat authentic Mexican cuisine, and learn the various languages and dialects spoken in the area.
+These days, the city embraces its Mexican, Mayan, and Spanish ancestry.
+People are encouraged to visit Mayan Ruins, eat authentic Mexican cuisine, and learn the various languages and dialects spoken in the area.
 Visitors are also encouraged to enjoy Playa del Carmen’s beautiful beaches and breezy weather.
-After all, Playa del Carmen means “Carmen Beach” in English.

-On an average day, Playa del Carmen isn’t a very populated city.
-As of 2010, about 149,923 people live in the city as full-time residents.
+As of 2010, about 149,923 people live in Playa del Carmen as full-time residents.
 The city is large enough to easily accommodate that population size.
-However, things get interesting during tourist season; about 1.1 million tourists visit Playa del Carmen each year.
+However, about 1.1 million tourists visit Playa del Carmen, Mexico each year.
 98 percent (or 1.08 million) of Playa del Carmen’s tourists come from other countries.
-All of this is to say that luggage storage options may be limited in the city.
+All of this is to say that bag storage options may be limited in the city.
 Bounce, however, is always available; we’re a luggage service that operates 7 days a week in popular tourist hubs and beyond.
 To learn more about our services, download the Bounce app.

 Top Things to Do

 1.1 million tourists certainly make for a big crowd.
-However, it’s easy to see why so many guests visit Playa del Carmen each year.
-From torturing Mayan ruins to sunbathing at beaches, there are plenty of things to do here.
+However, it’s easy to see why so many guests visit the city each year.
+From visiting Mayan ruins to sunbathing at beaches, there are plenty of things to do here.
 First-time visitors are encouraged to find a tour guide; it’ll be much easier to navigate Playa del Carmen and see all that there is to see with someone who knows the city well.
-Guests are also encouraged to attend the Riviera Maya Jazz Festival if they’re visiting during November.
-If not, don’t worry – plenty of festivals take place in Playa del Carmen all throughout the year.
+Guests are also encouraged to attend the Riviera Maya Jazz Festival if they’re visiting during November, but there are plenty of festivals take place in the city all throughout the year.

 Sandy beaches and tropical weather are some of the first things that stand out about Playa del Carmen.
-The city is so beautiful, one might not expect to find ancient Mayan ruins nearby.
-However, that’s exactly what guests will discover if they’re so inclined.
+But there's much more to explore in the city.
 Guests can sign up for tours of Mayan ruins and visit Playa del Carmen’s museums to learn about the city’s fascinating history.

 3D Museum of Wonders: See optical illusions galore at the 3D Museum of Wonders.
 Local residents and tourists all love posing for pictures at one of the museum’s many exhibits.
 Kurt Wenner is the artist who created most of the pieces on display.

-Museo Frida Kahlo: Frida Kahlo was born in the village of Coyoacán on July 6, 1907.
-Ms. Kahlo is famous for her numerous self-portraits and folk-inspired art.
-Many of her works are carefully displayed at the Museo Frida Kahlo.
+Museo Frida Kahlo: The famous artist Frida Kahlo was born in the village of Coyoacán on July 6, 1907, and many of her works are carefully displayed at the Museo Frida Kahlo.
 Guests should use Bounce before visiting this tribute to Ms. Kahlo.

 Playacar Mayan Ruinas: Visiting the Playacar Ruins (“Ruinas” in Spanish) is like traveling back in time; guests will come face to face with ancient structures that are centuries old.
 Anyone who visits will effectively get a glimpse of how the Mayans lived so long ago.